Post your loglines. Get and give feedback.

 SYNOPSIS:

-(This is more of a pitch, and a treatment than a synopsis.
-An ambitious reboot miniseries of the Nightmare On Elm Street franchise, in the vein of Bates Motel and Gotham.
-The idea is to develop Freddy's character as a man, in the prequel.
-So that way when he does become the "dream demon", the audience would be used to the actor playing him.
-Much like Freddie Highmore as Norman Bates versus Anthony Perkins, for example.)
-It will begin with a prequel that shows a human Fred Krueger before he was burned.
-A family man with a secret life as a serial killer.
-A serial killer obsessed with manipulating the reality of his victims.
-In this version, his victims are young adults instead of children.
+(This is more of a pitch, than a synopsis.
+An ambitious reboot/sequel TV series of the Nightmare On Elm Street franchise.
+The idea is to develop Freddy's character as a man in the prequel season, so that way when he does become the "dream demon", the audience is used to the actor playing him.
+Much like Freddie Highmore as Norman Bates versus Anthony Perkins, for example.
+However, the role could be open to Robert Englund simply playing an older Freddy) Season 1: a prequel that shows a human Fred Krueger before he was burned.
+A schoolbus driver with a secret life as a serial killer.
+A serial killer obsessed with manipulating the reality of his victims with a hallucinogenic called ASCENSION.
+In this version, his victims are mostly young adults.
 He stalks his victims for months, learning their lifestyle , and everything else he could possibly find.
-He drugs his victims while they sleep, and then brings them to his boiler room that he uses as a horror fun house.
-He uses what he learns about the victim, and customizes the boiler room unique to that information.
-At that point, his victims are drugged with a hallucinogenic that allows him to manipulate their reality when they wake up.
-When they do, they awaken to a living nightmare.
+He drugs his victims before they sleep, and then brings them to his boiler room that he uses as a horror fun house.
+Although Ascension is a hallucinogenic, it's not something from this world.
+It has a supernatural element that allows Freddy to manipulate his victims' reality.
+They awaken to a living nightmare.
 A bad trip, to say the least.
-All while taunted by Freddy wearing a Fedora hat, and a red and green sweater.
+All while taunted by Freddy wearing a Fedora hat, a red and green sweater, and a glove with knives for fingers.
 He taunts them to near death, until eventually the drug kills them.
-He brings them back home undetected, making it seem like they died in their sleep.
-Over time, he becomes too cocky and murders eight more people.
-Including Springwood Police lieutenant Donald Thompson's Son, DJ.
-Freddy begins to use a unique weapon to kill his victims, instead of letting the drug do it.
-A glove with knives for fingers.
+He brings them back home, undetected.
+Making it seem like they died in their sleep.
+Over time, he becomes cocky and kills more people.
+He wasn't as careful with his last adult victim.
+Children jumping rope on a neighbor's front lawn, saw him enter and exit the victim's home.
 That's what got Krueger caught, but due to a technicality, he was acquitted.
-Vigilante justice by lieutenant Thompson, his wife, and the families of Kruger's victims went into full effect.
-Burning him to death in his boiler room, saving his last victim.
-Thompson's 3-year-old daughter, Nancy.
-15 years later, the town of Springwood moves on from Fred Krueger.
+Though Krueger was free, he moved out of town due to the controversy.
+Months go by, and the town begins to relax.
+Young adults started going out again, and there were less locked doors.
+The children who helped with Krueger's arrest, all happen to live on Elm Street.
+All of them being close friends.
+One of the Elm Street children is the son of deputy Donald Thompson of the Springwood PD - DJ.
+DJ runs out to the school bus like any other morning, with his friends.
+Thompson has a younger daughter, Nancy, who's only 3 years old.
+She's picked up by a neighbor who has a daughter her age, to go to a birthday party.
+Thompson's wife had the flu and couldn't go, so she asked a trusted neighbor to bring her instead.
+Unfortunately, Krueger did not forget the Elm Street children.
+He felt betrayed by them, and wanted to get revenge.
+He successfully put Ascension in the town's water supply, affecting every citizen.
+Putting the entire town in a dream world, under his control.
+The replacement driver of the schoolbus appears to be an old woman.
+She's actually Freddy picking up each Elm Street child, masking the experience as another ride to school with the new driver.
+The neighbor taking Nancy to the party is also Freddy.
+The parents are under Ascension, and do not notice.
+That's until none of the children come home.
+The bus never arrives and Nancy never showed up to the party.
+Each parent of the missing, receives a handwritten letter in the mail from Freddy.
+He explains what he did to the children, in a similar fashion that serial killer Albert Fish did with the parents of his victims.
+The town goes into full panic, especially deputy Thompson.
+Not long after an extensive search party is sent out, the bodies of the children are found.
+The only one missing is Nancy.
+Angered by the system that let Krueger go, vigilante justice by Thompson, his wife, and the families of Kruger's victims went into full effect.
+Burning him to death in his boiler room, saving Nancy.
+The town vows to never speak of Fred Krueger ever again.
+All news articles, and court hearings erased.
+Thompson gets promoted to lieutenant.
+Season 2: 20 years later, the town of Springwood moves on from Krueger.
 Nancy is now an intern at Weston Hills Psychiatric Facility.
 She befriends a young woman named Tina and her boyfriend Rod, who both work at the hospital.
 They introduce her to their friend Glenn, who she ends up dating.
 They all become good friends.
 Many of the patients are young adults.
 All of them have experienced pattern nightmares of the same monster.
 A dream demon they describe as burned man, wearing a hat and having knives for fingers.
 Something that seemed familiar to Nancy, and her friends.
-The lone survivor of a killing spree ends up at Weston Hills.
+The lone survivor of a killing spree ends up at Weston Hills - Kristen Parker.
 She's had the same nightmares as the other patients, but is more experienced.
 She has the ability of bringing people into her dreams.
 Nancy and her friends begin to have the same nightmares.
 Within these nightmares, they experience an alternate past.
 A reality where they witness their own death.
 Murdered by the dream demon.
+(Example: Tina and Rod dream of their deaths from the original film.
+Nancy dreams of her fate from Dream Warriors.
+Both realities cross as a warning.)
 As Nancy, her friends, and the patients of Weston Hills figure out what's going on, they begin to die mysteriously in their sleep.
 Desperate, the only people Nancy could think to turn to are her own parents.
 Once she opens up about her nightmares, she's shocked to learn they know exactly what, and who she's talking about.
 She learns about Springwood's past, as well as her own.
 A brother she never knew she had who was killed by the demon from her dreams.
+Learning of her own kidnapping, reviving memories of a nightmarish moment from her childhood.
 There's something about Nancy, her friends, and the patients that Freddy can't let go of.
 Neither can the town of Springwood.
-(Sample attached from a random episode)

 Rated this logline